Rosa, Hybrid Tea ‘Tiffany’

 Hybrid tea bushes tend to have an upright, narrow, almost stiff look.
-They grow 2–6 ft. tall, depending on variety and climate.
+They grow to 2–6 ft. tall, depending on the variety and climate.
 Group three or more together to create a generous, bushy look.
 Consider planting low-growing perennials beneath them or a low hedge in front of them to hide their bare ankles (bases of canes are usually sparsely foliaged).
 Hybrid teas need good growing conditions and more care than some other types, but for many gardeners, their spectacular blooms are worth the extra effort.

 A hybrid tea with pink flowers touched with yellow at the base of the petals.
 Wonderfully fragrant.
-Grows 4–6 ft. high and 3–5 ft. wide.
+Grows to 4–6 ft. high and 3–5 ft. wide.

 A shrub rose producing huge clusters of white flowers, often touched with pink.
 In cold-winter climate...

 Native to southwestern Asia and naturalized in the northern U.S. Dill grows to 3–4 ft. tall, wit...